-DeepCAM [38] implements a convolutional encoder-decoder segmentation architecture trained on CAM5 climate simulation data [16] with TECA generated heuristic segmentation masks [42] to identify extreme weather phenomena such as atmospheric rivers and tropical cyclones.
-DeepCAM was the first deep learning application which scaled to the full OLCF Summit system [50] and was awarded the ACM Gordon Bell Prize in 2018 [37].
-Since then, the model was developed into its current form: the ResNet-50 [32] encoder backend was replaced with an Xception [30] network and the input skip-connection was dropped because the network could achieve pixel-level accuracy without it.
-Furthermore, batch normalization was re-introduced and the original ADAM/LARS optimizer [36, 52] was dropped in favor of the more modern LAMB [53].
-The most notable features of this network are 20 residual blocks comprised of depthwise-separable convolutions, which are themselves comprised of grouped convolutions with maximal group count, followed by a point-wise convolution.
-The bottleneck layer employs atrous spatial pyramid pooling [29] with various filter sizes, and global average pooling to extract features at different scales.
-The results of those operations are concatenated and fed to the deconvolutional decoder.
-Outside the residual blocks, the network has a single skip connection which propagates low level features directly to the decoder without routing them through the bottleneck laver.
+DeepCAM [39] implements a convolutional encoder-decoder seg-252 mentation architecture trained on CAM5 climate simulation data 253 254 with TECA generated heuristic segmentation masks [44] to identify 255 extreme weather phenomena such as atmospheric rivers and tropical cyclones.
+DeepCAM was the first Deep Learning application 256 which scaled to the full OLCF Summit system and was awarded 257 the ACM Gordon Bell Prize in 2018 [38].
+Since then, the model 258 developed into its current form: the ResNet-50 [33] encoder back-259 end was replaced with an Xception [30] network and the input 260 skip-connection was dropped because the network could achieve 261 pixel-level accuracy without it.
+Furthermore, batch normalization 262 was re-introduced and the original ADAM/LARS optimizer [37, 53] 263 was dropped in favor of the more modern LAMB [54].
+The most 264 notable features of this network are 20 residual blocks comprised 265 of depthwise-separable convolutions, which are themselves com-266 267 prised of grouped convolutions with maximal group count, followed 268 by a point-wise convolution.
+The bottleneck layer employs atrous spatial pyramid pooling [29] with various filter sizes, as well as 269 global average pooling to extract features at different scales.
+The 270 271 results of those operations are concatenated and fed to the deconvolutional decoder.
+Outside the residual blocks, the network has a single skip connection which propagates low level features directly 273 to the decoder without routing them through the bottleneck layer.
+274

-The network takes $16\times1152\times768$ sized input tensors and predicts 1152×768 sized segmentation masks for three classes (background, tropical cyclone/hurricane, atmospheric river).
-There are 121,266 training and 15,158 testing samples and no data augmentation is used.
-DeepCAM is trained with weighted cross-entropy loss, to account for the high class imbalance (about 95% of the pixels are background).
-The target score is the intersection-over-union (IOU) between the predictions and the targets.
-The scientifically motivated target score is 0.82, which corresponds to a similarity of 82%.
+The network takes 16×1152×768 sized input tensors and predicts 275 $1152 \times 768$ sized segmentation masks for three classes (background, 276 tropical cyclone/hurricane, atmospheric river).
+There are 121,266 277 278 training and 15,158 testing samples and no data augmentation is used.
+DeepCAM is trained with weighted cross-entropy loss, to 279 account for the high class imbalance (about 95% of the pixels are 280 background).
+The target score is the intersection-over-union (IOU) 281 between the predictions and the targets.
+The scientifically moti-282 vated target score is 0.82, which corresponds to a similarity of 82%.
+283 284 is substantially larger than standard vision datasets like ImageNet, where the average image is $469 \times 387$ pixels with at most 3 or 4 channels.
+Moreover, the massive datasets (5.1 TB for CosmoFlow and 8.8 TB for DeepCAM, compared to 150GB for ImageNet) introduce significant I/O challenges that expose storage and interconnect performance limitations.

 Unique Characteristics: It is critical to understand what makes these benchmarks different from traditional industrial applications.
-CosmoFlow is trained on volumetric 3D data, rather than the 2D data commonly employed in training image classifiers.
-DeepCAM is trained on images with 768×1152 pixels and 16 channels, which is substantially larger than standard vision datasets like ImageNet, where the average image is 469×387 pixels with at most 3 or 4 channels.
-Moreover, the massive dataset sizes, 5.1 TB for CosmoFlow and 8.8 TB for DeepCAM, compared to 150 GB for ImageNet introduce significant I/O challenges that expose storage and interconnect performance limitations.
+CosmoFlow is trained on volumetric (3D) data, rather than the 2D data commonly employed in training image classifiers.
+DeepCAM is trained on images with 768 × 1152 pixels and 16 channels, which